OpenLane-V2: A Topology Reasoning Benchmark for Unified 3D HD Mapping

 \section{Task Definition \& Evaluation Metric}

-In this section, we introduce the tasks and metrics in \datasetname (OpenLane-V2).
-The primary task of the dataset is scene structure perception and reasoning, which requires the model to recognize lanes and their dynamic drivable states in the surrounding environment.
-The challenge includes detecting lane centerlines and traffic elements and recognizing the attribute of traffic elements and topology relationships on detected objects.
+In this section, we introduce the tasks and metrics in \datasetname.
+The primary task of the proposed benchmark is scene structure perception and reasoning, which requires the model to recognize lanes and their dynamic drivable states in the surrounding environment.
+The challenge includes detecting lane centerlines and traffic elements, recognizing the attributes of traffic elements, and reasoning about the topology relationships on perceived entities.
 We further divide the primary task into three subtasks: 3D lane detection, traffic element recognition, and topology recognition.
 The OpenLane-V2 Score (OLS), which is the average of various metrics from different subtasks, is defined to describe the overall performance of the primary task: